 - OpenShift must have a configured identity provider.

-- Entitlement is the RedHat OpenShift licensing mechanism.
+- OpenShift must have Entitlement.
+Entitlement is the RedHat OpenShift licensing mechanism.
 Without entitlement, you will not be able to install the NVIDIA drivers used by the GPU Operator.
-For further information see: here. or the equivalent NVIDIA documentation.
+For further information see here, or the equivalent NVIDIA documentation.
 Entitlement is not required anymore if you are using OpenShift 4.9.9 or above

 The machine running the installation script (typically the Kubernetes master) must have: